-Where to buy drugs in Hong Kong
+Where to Buy Medicine in Hong Kong

-As we stated above, over-the-counter medications such as paracetamol (Panadol in Hong Kong), cough syrup, antacid, and every other drug that can be sold without a prescription can be found in all of the chain drug stores including Mannings and Watsons.
+Over-the-counter (OTC) medications such as paracetamol (Panadol in Hong Kong), cough syrup, antacids, and other drugs that can be sold without a prescription can be found in all chain drug stores, including Mannings and Watsons.

-These stores may not be 100% obvious when you first walk by them, as they also tend to carry non-medical goods such as toothpaste, lotion, and even toilet paper and tissues.
-Just look for the red and white Rx sign above the entrance.
+These stores may not be 100% obvious when you first walk by them, as they also tend to carry non-medical goods such as toothpaste, lotion, toilet paper, and tissues.
+If you ever need to visit one, just look for the red and white Rx sign above the entrance.

 - Category 1: Drugs that can only be sold with the accompaniment of a prescription from a doctor.